ma-lor/NetztransparenzClient/README.md

 This client is not yet published as a package.
 To use it you have to copy the file to your workspace and install the packages in ['requirements.txt'](./requirements.txt)

 ## Example
-To use the Netztranaparenz API one has to create a free account, see [https://api-portal.netztransparenz.de/](https://api-portal.netztransparenz.de/).
+To use the Netztransparenz API one has to create a free account, see [https://api-portal.netztransparenz.de/](https://api-portal.netztransparenz.de/).
 With the account you get the credentials that are needed in the next step.

 ### Basic usage